bantu07/Logistic-Regression/README.md

 # Logistic-Regression-Project
-Here in this repository you will find all the Logistic Regression algorithms which i worked on.
+Here in this repository you will find the Logistic Regression problem which i worked on.
 Logistic Regression can be applied when the dependent variable is discrete/category/binary.
 Here the function used is probablistic function.
 Projects which i worked on are
 1. Car Insurance dataset have to check whether customer claimed insurance or not.